-From San Diego to Dubai, with great pride I have dedicated my life to help small business owners around-the-world ‘find the rhythm’ of their brand!
+From San Diego to Australia to Dubai, with great pride I have dedicated my life to help small business owners around-the-world ‘find the rhythm’ of their brand!
 I’m known as The Branding Evangelist because of my passion, enthusiasm, and inspirational message.
 This allows me to effortlessly and authentically connect with diverse audiences.

 My Big Brand is entertaining, engaging, fun and informative.
 What’s more, strategic branding is the only work I’ve done my entire adult life.

 No Auditions Necessary

-It’s been my honor and privilege, since 1985, to have assisted over 100,000 small businesses from over 600 different industries with their branding.
+Since 1985, it’s been my honor and privilege to have assisted over 100,000 small businesses from over 600 different industries with their branding.
 I’m regarded as a ‘true, bona fide brander.’
 The real deal!